hzeller/timg/man/timg.1.md

     link in the [EXAMPLES](#EXAMPLES) section shows an example how this improves showing an xkcd comic with a border.

+  * `--rotate=<exif|off>`:
+      If 'exif', rotate the image according to the exif data stored in the image.
+With 'off', no rotation is extracted or applied.

   * `-U`:
     Toggle Upscale.
 If an image is smaller than the terminal size, scale it up to fit the terminal.